6741_OFR_009.JPG

 The Office of Financial Research in the U.S. Treasury

-Part of the story about the legislative effort that went into establishing this new Office is related in a story in the Wall Street Journal and some of my views on the challenges of setting up this new Office are in summarized in a Bloomberg TV interview and a radio program on Marketplace regarding this new office.
+Part of the story of this legislative effort was reported in the Wall Street Journal and some of my views on the challenges of setting up this new Office are in summarized in a Bloomberg TV interview and a radio program on Marketplace (no longer available).

 Slides for my talk on Systemic risk at an IT Innovation Summit, organized by the U.S. Treasury Department, University of Maryland and Tata Consulting Services.
 January 2010.